jace21/UserProjectWebApi/README.md

+# Website
+If you want to view the website you can view it at: https://jasontruong1321.azurewebsites.net It is currently hosted on azure using CI/CD.

 # Instructions
 1. Navigate to the \dbscripts folder and update the 'run.bat' to point to the correct machine and SQL Server instance